civol/HDLRuby/README.md

 ```

 In addition, it is possible to declare inner signals within an execution block.
-While such signal will physically linked to the system, they are only
+While such signals will be physically linked to the system, they are only
 accessible within the block they are declared into.
 This permits a tighter scope
-for signals, which improves the readability of the code, and make it possible
+for signals, which improves the readability of the code and make it possible to
-to declare additional signals with a name identical to an existing signal
+declare several signals with identical names provided their respective scopes
-provided their respective scopes are different.
+are different.

 An event represents a specific change of state of a signal.
 For example, a rising edge of a clock signal named `clk` will be represented
-by the `clk.posedge` event.
+by event `clk.posedge`.
 In HDLRuby::High, events are obtained directly from
-expressions using the respectively the following methods: `posedge` for rising
+expressions using the following methods: `posedge` for rising
 edge, `negedge` for falling edge, and `edge` for any edge.
-Events are described in more details in the [events section](#events).
+Events are described in more detail in section [Events](#events).

-When one of the event of the sensitivity list of a behavior occurs, the
+When one of the events of the sensitivity list of a behavior occurs, the
-behavior is executed, i.e., each of its statement is executed in sequence.
+behavior is executed, i.e., each of its statements is executed in sequence.
 A
 statement can represent a data transmission to a signal, a control flow, a
 nested execution block or the declaration of an inner signal (as stated
 earlier).
-Statements are described in more details in [statements
+Statements are described in more detail in section
-section](#statements), in this section, we will focus on the transmission
+[statements](#statements).
+In this section, we focus on the transmission
 statements and the block statements.

 A transmission statement is declared using the arrow operator `<=` as follows: